AardhynLavender/Quiz-API/README.md

 Format the prisma schema with `prisma:format`, this will align the columns within models so they are easier to read.

-Run `prisma:migrate` to create the `sql` alterations needed to apply your changes.
+Run `prisma:migrate` to create the `sql` commands needed to apply your changes.

 > You will lose data in this process, have a look at [this article](https://www.prisma.io/docs/concepts/components/prisma-migrate/migrate-development-production#production-and-testing-environments) for production viable migrations.

 Now that your changes have been applied, we need to update our ORM and TypeScript definitions, so our client in in sync with our database.
 Run `prisma:generate` for this.

-> Note, you may need to restart your TypeScript language server to get the updated definitions.
-For Visual Studio, run `>TypeScript: Restart TS server` in your command palette.
+> Note, you may need to restart your TypeScript language server to get the updated definitions. i.e: For Visual Studio Code, run `>TypeScript: Restart TS server` in your command palette.

-And that's it!
+#### TL;DR

 If your in a hurry, you can run `prisma:omni` to invoke all 3 scripts in one.